Islamic Relief have expressed surprise on social media at the withdrawal of their banking services by HSBC.

 “Islamic Relief shares concerns expressed across the charity sector and beyond that banks ‘de-risking’ their engagement with international humanitarian aid agencies in this way will end up either denying aid to those who need it in certain parts of the world or forcing NGOs to transfer funds in ways that are less transparent than bank transfers.
 The first of these would be plain immoral, the second unpalatable and counter-productive.

 “Not supporting a civilian population who happen to live in a war zone is inhumane and unjustifiable.
 We believe that the breadth and vagueness of counter-terrorism regulation has created a fog of uncertainty for both banks and charities that governments need to do more to help us navigate our way through.”

 “Islamic Relief has secured other providers for the services that HSBC was offering, and is still able to transfer funds and deliver aid in all of the places where it was working before HSBC’s action.
 However, like other charities working in difficult environments, Islamic Relief’s work has been hampered in some important ways by HSBC’s actions.

 “UK payments by Islamic Relief to others who bank with HSBC have been held up for weeks or even months – including a payment to procure tents urgently for earthquake victims in Nepal.
 A minority of donors who bank with HSBC have had donations to Islamic Relief blocked.

-“No other UK bank has withdrawn facilities, and Islamic Relief is in regular dialogue with all its financial providers to understand any risk concerns and work with them to address any issues.
+“No other UK bank has withdrawn facilities or means of online payment systems for UK businesses, and Islamic Relief is in regular dialogue with all its financial providers to understand any risk concerns and work with them to address any issues.
 Our key UK partners the Disasters Emergency Committee and the Department for International Development have been informed, as has our regulator the Charity Commission.”